ankit8697/BibTexConverter/README.md

 - Refactor the files to take CLI flags to toggle required features.
 - Figure out a way to get JSTOR file downloads working without relying on copying over auth cookies.
 - Parallelize the downloads to make it more efficient.
+- Any bug fixes or feature requests.
+If you really really want something and don't want to wait, feel free to add it yourself!
 - Improve the documentation here!